Bkoji1150/TERRAFORM-CLOUD/README.md

 ## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/graphs/contributors).
+Module is maintained by [kOJI BELLO](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/graphs/contributors).

-## License

-Apache 2 Licensed.
-See [LICENSE](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/tree/master/LICENSE) for full details.